yogesh-studypad/cocos-docs/manual/framework/native/v2/installation/android-on-win7/en.md

 - The latest Android platform
 - The latest Android system image for the emulator

 It will take you several minutes to finish it, depending on your network bandwidth.
 After download, you can unzip it and put it on the following director:C:\adt-bundle-windows-x86_64.
-In the folder, there is a eclipse.exe file under C:\adt-bundle-windows-x86_64\eclipse folder, I sent it to the desktop as a shortcut.
+In the folder, there is an eclipse.exe file under C:\adt-bundle-windows-x86_64\eclipse folder, I sent it to the desktop as a shortcut.

 Now we can double click the shortcut on the desktop, then the eclipse will be launched along with a prompt dialog appearing.
 It asks us to set a default workspace.
 You can just choose OK to accept the default settings.